By Laura Grudzien

 - Build partnerships at multiple levels (front line, mid and senior management) to help improve communication and strategic collaboration even after go-live

-- Integrations – Focus on integrations that provide the biggest return on investment by reducing manual work, increasing efficiencies, along with reducing credit and operational risk.
+It's also important to scope required and desired integrations.
+Prioritize integrations that provide the biggest return on investment by reducing manual work, increasing efficiencies and reducing risk.
 Phasing in integrations can help achieve a more manageable schedule and cost.
 Initial integrations should focus on areas such as:

 - Obtaining current bank information available for analysis with a batch integration from the data warehouse to achieve a 360 view of the borrower and their relations

 - Passing approved loan information for legal documentation with an integration to a Document Preparation System

 - Integrating into an Enterprise Content Management system for document retrieval and storage aligning with corporate retention policies

 - Capturing of data to allow for analytics to determine performance and risk metric for automated reviews, analysis and decisioning

 Implementing a new loan origination process and solution impacts many groups and departments.
 The composition of the project team needs to represent not only the organization overall (project governance along with departmental management), but the day-to-day needs and concerns for all the end-users (front, middle and back office).
 However, there is a fine line between the right balance of resources to represent these end user groups and having too many participants.